 Intentionally Conveying a Message to God

-So I chose the words: Prayer is intentionally conveying a message to God.
-And that prayer can be at least five different kinds of message:
+So I chose the words: prayer is intentionally conveying a message to God.
+And that prayer can be at least five different kinds of messages:

 You can ask for something — this is the most basic meaning of prayer, and God delights for his children to ask him for help.
 “Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you” (Matthew 7:7).